-Artward Bound is designed for underserved, potential first-generation students who live and attend schools in Boston.
+Artward Bound is designed for underrepresented, potential first-generation students who live and attend schools in Boston.
 Student-artists enrolled in the program are expected to participate through their senior year of high school.
 While enrolled in Artward Bound, students have access to MassArt materials, facilities, and youth programs at no cost.
 A commitment to Artward Bound allows student-artists to gain confidence through constant access to artistic people and surroundings, and dependable materials.
 Familiarity with peers and mentors eases key transitions through high school and into college, and enhances daily advancement in personal, intellectual, professional, and creative growth.

 What We Do